Breaking News Emails

 The administration did not weigh in on legislation in the Senate by Sens.
 Richard Blumenthal, D-Conn., and Lindsey Graham, R-S.C., that would allow people to petition federal courts as well.
 Other proposed legislation, also not mentioned in the administration's gun rollout, would give states grants to help implement Extreme Risk Protection Orders.

 What Trump said: At his meeting with senators, Trump said he favored a proposal by Sen. Amy Klobuchar, D-Minn., that would make it harder for people convicted of abusing a dating partner to buy firearms.

 "I would say this: We’re going to get it passed," he said.
 "If you can add domestic violence paragraphs, pages into this bill, I'm all for it.
 I think it’s terrific if you can do it.
 It could be done."

-What Trump did: The White House's announcement did not mention legislation related to domestic violence.
+What Trump did: The White House's gun policy rollout in March did not mention legislation related to domestic violence.